BMX biking is one of the fastest-growing sports in the UK, offering a massive range of sporting opportunities for enthusiasts of all ages.

 Now BMX race events are held on tracks across the country with many built to national and international standards with regulation start ramps, banked corners, jumps, straights and rhythm sections.

 BMX tracks for beginners

 Youngsters all over Britain are taking up the sport of BMX racing thanks to coaching facilities available at many BMX tracks for all ages and all riding abilities.

 Many start on a simple pump track, learning the basics of the pump-action that is so vital to conditions where racers rarely have time to use the bike pedals.

 BMX racing skills are first picked up in local parks, or even backyards then honed at local BMX clubs and tracks until enthusiasts are ready to compete.

-The highest ranking BMX racers are highly trained athletes with a superb sprinting ability and bike control plus an extraordinary passion for the sport.
+The highest-ranking BMX racers are highly trained athletes with superb sprinting ability and bike control plus an extraordinary passion for the sport.